Uniform Lipschitz functions on the triangular lattice have logarithmic variations: A dichotomy theorem

 \subsubsection{Proof of Proposition~\ref{prop:RSW_Hugo}}

 The structure is reminiscent of a proof by contradiction: assuming that~\eqref{eq:RSW_Hugo} fails (more precisely that~$\calC^h_{\srp\srp}([-2n,2n] \times [k,k+n])$ has probability below a certain threshold), we prove that double-$\rp$ vertical crossings of~$[-3n,3n] \times [k,k+n]$ have some particular behaviour.
-This is done in a series of lemmas (Lemmas~\ref{lem:centre},~\ref{lem:wig},~\ref{lem:loc} and~\ref{lem:wb}).
+This is done in a series of lemmas (Lemmas~\ref{lem:centre},~\ref{lem:wig},~\ref{lem:loc} and~\ref{lem:wb}) -- the title of each lemma indicates a constraint that vertical crossings need to satisfy {\em for~\eqref{eq:RSW_Hugo} to fail}.
 Then we prove that two typical vertical crossings of~$[-3n,3n] \times [k,k+n]$ with starting points sufficiently close to each other are connected with positive probability by a double-$\rp$ path (see Lemma~\ref{lem:connect}).
 Proposition~\ref{prop:RSW_Hugo} follows from this last statement.
 Lemma~\ref{lem:connect} is the heart of the proof; it relies on the construction of a symmetric domain, similarly to what was done for Lemma~\ref{lem:double_cross}.

 Fix~$n,k,M,N$ as in the proposition.
-We will work with~$n$ large; the function $\psi$ in the proposition may be adjusted to incorporate all small values of~$n$.
+We will work with~$n$ large; the function~$\psi$ in the proposition may be adjusted to incorporate all small values of~$n$.
 For ease of writing, translate the cylinder~$\Cyl_{M,N}$ vertically by~$-k$; write~$\mu$ for the measure with boundary conditions~$\rm\rm/\rp\rp$ on this translated cylinder.

 Using this notation, our goal is to prove that, for any~$C > 0$ there exists~$\Delta > 0$ depending only on~$C$, not on~$n$,~$k$,~$M$ or~$N$, such that